What Not to Wear: Commencement Edition…and Other Tips For Your Graduation Day

 Commencement Dress DO’s:

-Tell your guests to dress business casual.
-Although this dress code is not required, many guests like to dress up for this special day.
+Suggest that your guests dress business casual.
+Although there is no dress code, many guests like to dress up for this special day.
 Parents and alumni can often be seen donning Tech colors and gear, and sometimes international guests wear their country’s traditional dress clothes.
+Tell them about the clear bag entry policy so they, too, can plan accordingly.
+Suggest that your guests also wear layers — they will be outside for an extended period, and should be prepared.

-Whatever you choose to wear, these photos will be around for a while, so pick something you won’t mind seeing a few years down the road.
+Whatever you choose to wear, the photos you take will be around for a while, so pick something you won’t mind seeing a few years down the road.
 When in doubt, you can’t go wrong with white and gold.

 Commencement Dress DON’Ts:

 Don’t think that because you’re wearing a robe it doesn’t matter what you’re wearing underneath.
-Throughout the day you’ll be taking numerous photos with friends, attending graduation parties, and maybe going out with family.
-And, you may get hot and need to take off your regalia.
-Plan your outfit knowing that the day doesn’t start and end with Commencement.
+Throughout the day you’ll be taking numerous photos, and you may at some point want to take off your regalia.

 Don’t wear new shoes.
-Commencement is not the day to break in new shoes.
+Commencement is not the day to break in new shoes, and you will be walking on turf on Grant Field.
 Another tip: Don’t wear high heels if you are not used to walking in them.
-On your walk across the stage you should be focusing on shaking hands with Tech's president, not worrying about tripping.
+On your walk across the stage you should be focusing on the moment you’ve been waiting for during the past four (or five) years, not worrying about tripping.

 Don’t spend too much time styling your hair.
 Keep in mind you’ll be wearing a graduation cap for a few hours.
 If you’re planning an elaborate hairstyle, try it out with your cap before graduation day to make sure that the cap still sits properly.

 Don’t forget your regalia.
 Make sure you have your cap, gown, tassel, cords, and stole (and hood, for graduate students).
-There will not be extras at McCamish.
+There will not be extras at Bobby Dodd.
+And, don’t wait until Commencement day to unwrap it.
+Take it out of the plastic, make sure you have it all, and hang it up to let some of the wrinkles fall out.
+(If you’re feeling ambitious, give it an iron or steam.)

 Set an alarm, especially for morning ceremonies.
-Late students will not sit with their degree program and extremely late students may not get the chance to walk.
+Gates will open one hour before the start of the ceremony.
+Graduates must report to the stadium 30 minutes prior to ceremony start.
 Set your alarm and have a buddy system to make sure you wake up.
 (See the full Commencement schedule).

-Most importantly, remember to enjoy the day and reminisce on all that you’ve achieved at Georgia Tech.
+Most importantly, remember to enjoy the day and reflect on all that you’ve achieved at Georgia Tech.
 Congratulations, graduates!